venam/blog/_posts/2015-05-28-evolution-factors.markdown

 Let's note that the mutation on the genotype level that is transmitted should take place in the gonads (germinal cells).
-If the change doesn't happen there, it might be expressed in the phenotype but not transmitted to the children.
+If the change doesn't happen there, it might be expressed in the phenotype but not transmitted to the descendant.

 The mutation happens randomly on the current law of distribution of nature at